fbpx Skip to content

 How Does a 203K Loan Work?

 When you apply for the loan, you state the cost of the property as well as the cost of the renovation, because the FHA 203K works as a construction loan.
 You will also work hand in hand with a HUD consultant to help on the 203K loan.
-This is not required with the limited 203K.
+This is not required with the Streamline FHA 203K loan.

 Once approved and upon closing, the FHA-approved lender transfers the money for the actual home to the seller and keeps in an escrow account the cost of the renovations.
 Once the contractor starts working on the repairs, a percentage of the budget is transferred into their account and the rest is paid upon completion.